TroyLaPolice/European-Neolithic-Expansion/README.md

 	if (length(HGs) != 0)
 		scaled_mortality_HG = ((dens_scal_HG - 1) * scal_fac + 1) * age_scale[HG_ages]; // Scale by a growth factor if desired.
 If scaling factor = 0 there isn't any scaling, population grows unrestricted based on the other parameters that govern equalibrium.

-	// Set a maximum age and make sure there are no negative fittnesses scaled_mortality_farmer[farmer_ages == length(age_scale) - 1] = 1;
+	// Set a maximum age and make sure there are no negative fitnesses scaled_mortality_farmer[farmer_ages == length(age_scale) - 1] = 1;
 	scaled_mortality_farmer[scaled_mortality_farmer > 1] = 1;